llaske/sugarizer/README.md

 To run **Sugarizer Client on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Client IPA using instructions below.

-To run **Sugarizer Client as Chrome Web App**, download it on [Chrome Web Store](https://chrome.google.com/webstore/detail/sugarizer/omfgclgehghdlloggibhgicnlldjiboo) or use the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) and use the Sugarizer directory as target for unpacked application.
+To run **Sugarizer Client as Chrome Web App**, download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sugarizer/omfgclgehghdlloggibhgicnlldjiboo) or use the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) and use the Sugarizer directory as the target for the unpacked application.

 Features of Sugarizer Client include: